ariapoy/active-learning-benchmark/README.md

 You CANNOT obtain the results of Variability Reduction (VR) for the benchmark.

+## Step-by-Step tutorial

+Bellowing examples demonstrate how to use the benchmark for quick use, evaluating existing AL query strategies on your own datasets, and adding new AL query strategies for evaluating.

+### Running AL experiments

+This is an example of running compatible uncertainty sampling (US-C) on *Haberman* dataset based on RBF kernel SVM.

+`python main.py --tool google --qs_name margin-zhan --hs_name google-zhan --gs_name zhan --seed 0 --n_trials 1 --data_set haberman;`

+### Evaluation (WIP)

+TODO.
+Split evaluation part from *main.py*

+### Customize datasets (WIP)

+### Customize query strategies (WIP)

 ## Reproduce all experiments for [Re-benchmarking Pool-Based Active Learning for Binary Classification](https://arxiv.org/abs/2306.08954)

 ### List of current settings